JoE11-y/Lottery-Canister/README.md

 dfx deploy
 ```

-This deploy command builds, and installs the canister
+This deploy command builds, and installs the canister.